Pavel Antov: Biography

+In 2018, Forbes estimated his earnings at 10 billion rubles[6].
+In the 2000s, he founded the meat and sausage production group "Vladimirsky Standart"[5].
+At the time of his death, he owned a 5% stake in the holding’s charter capital.

 Death

 On 21 December 2022, he along with three other fellow Russian tourists, including his close friend businessman Vladimir Bidenov, checked into Hotel Sai International in Rayagada in the eastern Indian state of Odisha along with their local guide.

 On 22 December, Bidenov was found lying unconscious in his hotel room and was taken to the Rayagada district hospital where the doctor declared him dead according to the police.

 On 24 December, the body of Bidenov was cremated in Rayagada following approval from the Russian authority in India.
 On the same day Antov was found dead in a pool of blood outside the hotel they were staying in.

 The Odisha Director General of Police Sunil Kumar Bansal stated that the police were uncertain whether Antov fell off accidentally from the hotel window or committed suicide possibly due to being depressed by the death of his friend.
 He stated that the local police registered an unnatural death case and had launched an investigation while keeping in touch with Russian authority in Kolkata.

 On 29 December the death of Pavel Antov, and his companion Vladimir Budanov, is being investigated as criminal cases by Indian Police.
-Police have seized “collected medical and other documents, photographs, passports and documents”.
+Police have “collected medical and other documents, photographs, passports and documents”.
 A post mortem has shown Mr Antov died from “severe internal injuries”.
 Indian lawyer and opposition politician Manish Tewari questioned why the bodies were allowed to be cremated.
 Further commenting: "If you look at the facts, which are available in the public space, they do seem to suggest that people who have been critics of the Ukrainian war have died under rather mysterious circumstances".
 Earlier, Antov had stated on WhatsApp about the Russian warfare that "It’s extremely hard to call this anything other than terror”.